ataraxao/drex/Introduction.md

 ### Key design points (summary)
 1) **No promises, no duties, no arrears**
-- Party A is never obligated to fund the Vehicle Account.
+- The Funding Partner is never obligated to fund the Vehicle Account.
 “Targets” are non-binding; no arrears exist if funding stops.
-- Party B is never obligated to do anything (no services, behavior, cohabitation, exclusivity, intimacy, or “domestic performance”).
+- The Partner COO is never obligated to do anything (no services, behavior, cohabitation, exclusivity, intimacy, or “domestic performance”).
 - So there is nothing to enforce as support, wages, or ongoing payment—if the account is unfunded, the system is inert.

 2) **At-will by design**
-- The entire structure is at-will: either Party can terminate at any time by notice.
+- The entire structure is at-will: either Partner can terminate at any time by notice.
 - Termination triggers a deterministic unwind (freeze + distribution by formula), not a discretionary “relationship accounting.”

 3) **Ring-fenced asset pool; no recourse outside it**
-- Party B’s rights are limited to assets actually inside the Vehicle Account (and proceeds of Joint Assets bought with that money).
+- The Partner COO’s rights are limited to assets actually inside the Vehicle Account (and proceeds of Joint Assets bought with that money).
-- No recourse to Party A’s separate property.
+- No recourse to the Funding Partner’s separate property.
-- No clawback / no negative entitlement (Party B never “owes back” due to market moves).
+- No clawback / no negative entitlement (the Partner COO never “owes back” due to market moves).
 This caps the dispute surface to one defined pool.

 4) **Pure math replaces narrative**